 Jump aboard the Parkland Explorer at Roma Street Parkland.
-This trackless train provides an alternative to the guided walks within the parkland and operates Monday to Friday 10am-12.30pm, and Saturday and Sunday from 10am-3pm during the school holidays.
+This trackless train provides an alternative to the guided walks within the parkland and operates Wednesday-Friday between 10am and 12.30pm and Saturday-Sunday between 10am and 3pm.

 A must-visit for kids in Brisbane City is, of course, the City Botanic Gardens.
 It’s Brisbane’s oldest park, originally planted by convicts in 1825 with food crops to feed the prison colony.
 The gardens include ancient trees, rainforest glades and exotic species and run the full length of Alice St. It’s the perfect place to take the family for a picnic, or dine in at The Gardens Club.
 There's also the Riverside Gardens Markets held each Sunday from 8am-3pm.

 Planning an adventure these school holidays?
 Take the kids and discover fairies in Brisbane CBD.
 From secret fairy doors, magical fairy lights and hidden nooks in The City, there’s plenty to explore.

 Strike Bowling, Wintergarden

 Home to 12 bowling lanes and a laser-tag arena, Strike Wintergarden is a fun-filled paradise for children and adults alike.